+The examination will be a two-hour paper of 70 marks.
+There will be three questions out of which students must answer two.
 The examination is compulsory and an external examiner assesses the quality of both the examination paper and students' answers.